U.S. retail sales weak, consumer spending gauge barely rises

-WASHINGTON (Reuters) - U.S. consumer spending barely rose in January as households cut back on purchases of a range of goods, suggesting the economy started the first quarter on a softer note.
+WASHINGTON, Feb 12 (Reuters) - U.S. consumer spending barely rebounded in January as households appeared to continue holding back on discretionary spending, suggesting economic growth was slow at the beginning of the first quarter.

 The so-called core retail sales correspond most closely with the consumer spending component of gross domestic product.

-Wall Street had expected core retail sales to increase 0.4 percent last month.
-The soft reading could see economists trim their forecasts for first-quarter GDP growth.
-The economy grew at a 2.6 percent annual pace in the fourth quarter.

-U.S. stock index futures pared gains on the data, while the dollar slipped against a basket of currencies.
-U.S. Treasury debt prices cut losses.
+The increase in core retail sales was less than economists’ expectations for a 0.4 percent gain.

-Despite a 39.5 percent decline in gasoline prices since June, consumer spending has been soft in the past two months.
+Despite gasoline prices declining 39.5 percent since June, consumer spending has been soft in the past two months.
 Economists say households are using the extra income to pay down debt and boost savings.

 Still, cheaper gasoline prices and robust employment gains are expected to provide a powerful stimulus to consumer spending and keep the economy on an expansion path, despite sputtering growth in Asia and Europe.